yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/_index.md

 ## Features

-- It’s free and completely open source.
+- Free and completely open source.
-- The engine supports widely used databases for migration and does not require changes to the [source databases](#source-databases) in most cases.
+- Supports widely used databases for migration and doesn't require changes to the [source databases](#source-databases) in most cases.
-- All YugabyteDB products (v2.12 and above) are supported as a [target database](#target-database).
+- Supports all YugabyteDB products (v2.12 and above) as the [target database](#target-database).
-- A unified [CLI](../yb-voyager/yb-voyager-cli/) experience for all different source databases.
+- Provides a unified [CLI](../yb-voyager/yb-voyager-cli/) experience for all different source databases.
-- It's auto-tunable based on workloads, by analyzing the target cluster capacity.
-By default, it runs parallel jobs.
+- Auto-tuneable based on workloads, by analyzing the target cluster capacity; runs parallel jobs by default.
 - Monitor the import status, and expected time for data export and import to complete using progress bars.
 - In case of failures, data import can be resumed.
 - Parallelism of data across tables.